marmelab/react-admin/docs/Actions.md

 const [updateMany, { data, isFetching, isLoading, error }] = useUpdateMany(resource, { ids, data }, options);
 ```

-The `update()` method can be called with the same parameters as the hook:
+The `updateMany()` method can be called with the same parameters as the hook:

 ```jsx
 updateMany(resource, { ids, data }, options);